Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

 7. Copy the token and record it securely, as _it will not be available again after you close the window_.
 You must create a new token if you lose the current one.
     <Lightbox src="/img/docs/dbt-cloud/access-control/copy-scim-token.png" width="60%" title="Give your token and identifier." />
 8. (Optional) Manual updates are turned off by default for all SCIM-managed entities, including the ability to invite new users manually.
 This ensures SCIM-managed entities stay in sync with the IdP, and we recommend keeping this setting disabled.
-   - However, if you need to make manual updates (for example, if you want to update group membership for a SCIM-managed group), you can enable this setting by clicking **Allow manual updates**.
+   - However, if you need to make manual updates (like update group membership for a SCIM-managed group), you can enable this setting by clicking **Allow manual updates**.
     <Lightbox src="/img/docs/dbt-cloud/access-control/scim-manual-updates.png" width="60%" title="Enabling manual updates in SCIM settings." />

 :::note License mapping